nathants/mcptools/README.md

 - User's home directory: `~/.mcputils/templates/`
 - Next to the MCP Tools executable

+When installing via Homebrew, templates are automatically installed to your home directory.
+But if you use source install, you need to run `make install-templates`.

 ## Server Aliases

 MCP Tools allows you to save and reuse server commands with friendly aliases: